KaitlynJesmonth/KaitlynJesmonth/README.md

 ### Hi there 👋

+I am a first-year M.S.
+Atmospheric Science student at the University of Illinois Urbana-Champaign.
+Currently, I am studying the microphysical properties of winter mid-latitude cyclones.
+Past research topics have included occluded cyclones, lake-effect snow/lightning, and aviation meteorology.

 <!--
 **KaitlynJesmonth/KaitlynJesmonth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.